Afternoon Workshops 2024

 In our efforts to acknowledge and respect that we are gathered on unceded Wabanaki Confederacy lands, we will pay tribute to the indigenous “People of the Dawn” by spending an afternoon reflecting on Wabanaki history and culture with a visit to the Abbe Museum.

-Walking Excursion (Ellen Mahoney & Michael Marion)
+Pond Walk Excursion (Ellen Mahoney & Michael Marion)

-Saturday, Periods 3 and 4 (1:15 p.m. – approx. 4:15 p.m.)
+Friday, Periods 3 and 4 (1:15 – approx. 4:15 p.m.)

 After lunch we will gather for a walk into the park and along the carriage roads.
 The route will leave on foot from campus through the forest and into the park.
 The trail will be a 6 mile loop trail across Duck Brook Bridge and along flat terrain around Witch Hole and Beaver Ponds.
 Estimated time of the outing is 3 hours.

 Every visitor to the park should have a pass.
-If folks are planning to enjoy this National treasure we suggest you purchase your pass in person at the park or online here before you arrive at camp.
+If folks are planning to enjoy this National treasure, we suggest you purchase your pass in person at the park or online here before you arrive at camp.

 The Acadia Festival of Traditional Music & Dance is governed by Friends of the Acadia Trad Festival, a tax-exempt 501(c)(3) Maine nonprofit corporation.
 Website art by Anabelle Keimach and Annelise Papinsick.